Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Hawks, have a middling offensive tempo, ranking 10th with 102.9 possessions per contest.

-- The Hawks concede 44.1 rebounds per game, ranking 19th in the NBA.
+- On the boards, the Hawks have conceded 44.1 rebounds per game, which puts them 19th in the league.

-- The Hawks allow 26 assists per game, 22nd-ranked in the league.
+- The Hawks allow 26 assists per contest, 22nd-ranked in the NBA.

-- Allowing 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the league.
+- Looking at 3-pointers, the Hawks have conceded 11.9 makes per contest, eighth in the league.

 Derrick White vs. the Hawks